hemanth45-gudi/AI-Powered-Smart-House-Recommendation-System/README.md

 ## 📌 Project Overview

-The **AI-Powered Smart House Recommendation System** is a production-level machine learning application that recommends houses based on user preferences such as price range, location, and bedroom requirements.
+The **AI-Powered Smart House Recommendation System** is a production-level machine learning system that recommends houses based on user preferences such as price range, location, and bedroom requirements.

-The system uses a **Hybrid Recommendation Engine (Content-Based + Collaborative Filtering)** combined with strict filtering, ranking, and explainable AI to deliver personalized recommendations.

-This project demonstrates real-world ML system design, backend architecture, and intelligent decision systems.
+The system uses a **Hybrid Recommendation Engine (Content-Based + Collaborative Filtering)** with strict filtering, ranking, and explainable AI to deliver personalized and intelligent recommendations.
+It demonstrates real-world ML pipeline design, backend architecture, and scalable recommendation systems.

 ---